blackmann/blackmann.github.io_2022-23/blog/2022-05-11-remote-work.md

 Early 2020 I quit my on-site full-time developer role to become a freelancer.
 Freelancing is the closest to what remote work is about.
 Mid 2021, I applied and got into [Andela](https://andela.com) and was assigned my first contract.
-In this blog post I aim to share my experience and what it means for developers interested in remote/offshore opportunities.
+In this blog post, I aim to share my experience and what it means for developers interested in remote/offshore opportunities.

 <!--truncate-->